 Seriously, all the research, even trying to answer the above questions would take me more time that is does to cook whatever they’re trying to sell me.
 Plus by being responsible for my own cooking, I won’t have any of the health, environmental, ethical, economic concerns that come along with whatever is on the label and in the product…

 How long does it take you to roughly chop a bunch of ingredients and throw it into the slow cooker?
 Or into a food processor if you can’t be bothered dicing?
 Maybe 15minutes, if you were really taking your time… throw in a couple other ingredients, herbs and spices… another 10-15minutes of cooking attention, let it gently blip away for a several hours, and then bottle it up for months worth of sauce?

 How long did that take?

 A fraction of the time it took to translate and comprehend a label, no doubt…

-This is not to disrespect all labelled products; there are more and more available these days that are working hard to undo all the naughty and very cheeky work done previously.
-These products have ingredient lists that are clear, concise, organic, accessible good for you and, they hold their place regarding fast meal prep, family friendly, flavour bombs and convenience.
-And sometimes these quality ingredients are even bottled at their optimum for us to use throughout the year, even out of season – awesome, I’m thinking passata, what a wonderful, glorious bottle of deliciousness!
+This is not to disrespect all labeled products, there are more and more available these days that are working hard to undo all the naughty and very cheeky work done previously.
+These products have ingredient lists that are clear, concise, organic, accessible good for you and, they hold their place in terms of fast meal prep, family friendly, flavour bombs and convenience.
+And sometimes these quality ingredients are even bottled at their optimum for us to use throughout the year, even out of season – awesome, I’m thinking passata, what a wonderful glorious bottle of deliciousness!

 So, they can serve an appreciative purpose in our busy lives.